Semantic Satellite Communications for Synchronized Audiovisual Reconstruction: Numerical Results

 All networks requiring training utilized the Adam optimizer.
 Specifically, the four semantic encoder-decoder pairs were trained for 400 epochs with a learning rate of 0.001, while the $f_\text{V2A}(\cdot)$ was trained for 1000 epochs with a learning rate of 0.0001.
 The parameters for semantic knowledge base update mechanism are set to $\alpha_{\text{CSIM}}=0.7$, $\alpha_{\text{PSNR}}=13$, $\alpha_{\text{exp}}=8$, $\alpha_{\text{rot}}=0.3$, $\alpha_{\text{trans}}=0.3$, $\lambda_{\text{exp}}=0.1$, $\lambda_{\text{rot}}=1$, and $\lambda_{\text{trans}}=1$.

-To compare performance, for video modality, we used H264/H265 with LDPC coding and 64 quadrature amplitude modulation (64-QAM) as traditional baselines, while SVC \cite{9955991} based on video keypoint transmission and generation is used as the semantic video baseline.
+To compare performance, for video modality, we used H264/H265 with LDPC coding and 64 quadrature amplitude modulation (64-QAM) as traditional baselines.
+In addition, we included two representative semantic video baselines: SVC \cite{9955991}, which transmits facial keypoints for video generation at the receiver, and DeepWiVe \cite{9837870}, a representative JSCC-based video semantic transmission scheme that exploits temporal correlation across frames.
 For the audio modality, the end-to-end waveform encoding and decoding method DeepSC-S \cite{9450827} was used as the baseline for semantic audio transmission, and the text-to-audio generation network FastSpeech 2 \cite{renfastspeech} was employed as the baseline for audiovisual synchronization.